jhugman/overidify/README.md

 If you have multiple modules that need transforming, add overidify to each module in your build in the same way.

 The rules file applied to each of the sub-modules is the same for the top level build.

+This allows code re-use, though reuse of rules.js is only achieved by copy/paste.

 #### Usage with grunt
 Because the configuration is done using `browserify`'s own mechanisms in `package.json`, and the variant is specified using environment variables, grunt can be used transparently: